anjjriit/view-maker/README.md

 You need to make sure that is all there before running the command, otherwise the views containing ajax and grids will not function properly.

 Now we're ready to try the **[make:foundation](#makefoundation)** command.
-Let's create a Widget foundation with the following command:
+We’ll use an example model named Widget.
+So let's create a Widget foundation for our Widget model with the following command:

 ```
-php artisan make:foundation Widget master dt
+php artisan make:foundation Widget master vue
 ```

-Widget is the name of the model we want, master is the name of our master page, and dt is the type of template that we want.
+Obviously, Widget is the name of the model we want to create.
+This is followed by master, which is the name of our master page.
+And that is followed by vue, which is the type of template that we want, which will get us a fully paginated, searchable, sortable datagrid, written in vue.js.

 After that runs, we're ready to migrate up to our db.
-To keep it simple, let's just migrate what we have:
+Before you migrate, this is where you can add additional columns for the DB, if you like.
+To keep it simple, let's just migrate what we already have:

 ```
 php artisan migrate
 ```

-Everything should work at this point, but there is no data.
+Everything should work at this point if you test the /widget route, but there is no data.
 So let's run a unit test to add a single record by running from the command line:

 ```
 vendor/bin/phpunit